hbons/SparkleShare/.github/ISSUE_TEMPLATE.md

 ~/.config/org.sparkleshare.SparkleShare/logs/ on Linux and macOS C:\Users\YOUR_USERNAME\AppData\Roaming\org.sparkleshare.SparkleShare\logs\ on Windows

 To help us help you, please include the logs from around the time the issue occurred, as well as the SparkleShare version and info about your OS (displayed at the top of the log files).

-Then tell us roughly in these steps what went wrong:
+Then, tell us roughly in these steps what went wrong:

 ### What happened: